zhouzhenghong-gt/self-supervised-3D-DSA-reconstructio-network/README.md

 The proposed self-supervised deep learning method can be used to realize excellent three-dimensional digital subtraction angiography reconstruction from a few 2D projection views for ultra-low dosage cerebrovascular imaging in clinics

 Note: This is a preliminary release.
 We will further improve our code and release some data.
+This released code performs reconstruction experiments on digitally generated renderings, like DRR.
+Codes and methods for reconstruction of clinically acquired images is improved.

 # Installation Guide